Reviews You Can Rely On

 Expensive

-Requires wiring harness to utilize brake lights
+Requires connector for brake lights

 Read more: Kuat Piston Pro X review